Mendenhall Sports Complex

 Yes, Mendenhall Region Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Sliding.
 Always respect posted closures and seasonal restrictions.

-Mendenhall Region Swimming Spots is a river/falls on Varies - see below located in MS, near JACKSON.
+Mendenhall Region Swimming Spots is a river/falls on Varies - See Below located in Mississippi, near Jackson.
 Guide to swimming at Merit Water Park on Rials Creek and D'Lo Water Park on the Strong River near Jackson, MS. Find directions, facilities, and safety tips.

 No camping at site.